 Schenck v.
 United States (1919) stemmed from the prosecution of Charles Schenck for violating the Espionage Act’s prohibition on obstruction of military recruiting.
 Schenck, the general secretary of the Socialist Party, printed anti-draft leaflets that were sent to potential draftees.
 He argued that the Espionage Act interfered with his First Amendment right to discuss war issues publicly.

-Supreme Court upholds espionage conviction under 'clear and present danger' test
+Supreme Court upheld espionage conviction under 'clear and present danger' test

 A unanimous Supreme Court rejected Schenck’s appeal.
 Justice Oliver Wendell Holmes Jr. wrote the opinion that gave American law the famous “clear and present danger” test.
 Holmes argued that the speaker’s intent as well as the context in which the remarks were made must be examined, finding that wartime is less conducive to free speech than is peacetime.
 He wrote: “The question in every case is whether the words used are used in such circumstances and are of such a nature as to create a clear and present danger that they will bring about the substantive evils that Congress has a right to prevent.”